nch1993/Heart_Disease/README.md

 https://www.kaggle.com/johnsmith88/heart-disease-dataset

 ## Goal:
-This project aims to predict whether a patient has heart disease based on 13 medical features of patients including
+This project aims to assist the hospital to improve early-disease detection rate.
+It has been developed as a disease prediction application based on 13 medical features of patients including
 1. age
 2. sex
 3. chest pain type